JavaScript performance optimization

 }

 • Do work that is only needed once outside the loop.
 This may sound a bit obvious, but it is easy to overlook.
 Take the following snippet, which fetches a JSON object containing data to be processed in some way.
 In this case the fetch() operation is being done on every iteration of the loop, which is a waste of computing power.
-Lines 3 and 4 could be moved outside the loop, so the network fetch is only being done once.
+The fetching, which does not depend on i, could be moved outside the loop, so it is only done once.

 js